 What is the CDCP?
 Your Complete 2025 Guide

 The Canadian Dental Care Plan (CDCP) is a federal program designed to provide essential dental care services to eligible Canadians, including families, seniors, and individuals.
 With dental care costs often being a barrier for many, the CDCP ensures access to necessary treatments for those who qualify.
+Individuals with existing dental benefits, either through social programs or employment, may not qualify for the CDCP, underscoring the importance of maintaining existing plans while seeking additional support through government programs.
 But what exactly does the CDCP cover, and how can it benefit you?
 Let’s dive into the details of this program in our comprehensive 2025 guide.

 Table of Contents